useblocks/groundwork/docs/documents.rst

 Using Jinja and RST
 -------------------
-`Jinja <http://jinja.pocoo.org/>`_ and `rst <http://docutils.sourceforge.net/rst.html>`_ are really powerful, wide used and well documented.
-Therefore it is a big benefit use these techniques inside a documents content.
+`Jinja <http://jinja.pocoo.org/>`_ and `rst <http://docutils.sourceforge.net/rst.html>`_ are powerful, wide used and well documented libraries for creating intelligent and beautiful documents.

 Jinja
 ~~~~~